 The school has found other innovative uses for the system as well; using it to improve students’ learning behaviour by showing them clips of their reactions in class, and allowing teaching assistants to use the system.
 One teacher is even using it as a coaching video diary with the idea that eventually she will be able to coach herself.

-*The Ofsted equivalent is Education Review Office.
+*note that Ofsted equivalent is Education Review Office.